mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 	</div>
 ```

-The hyperComponents library will use of all the above [embedding](#embedding) techniques for HS code.
+The hyperComponents library will use of all the above [embedding](#embedding) styles for HS code.
 Not all code examples will use Behaviors.

 In some situations, the same hyperComponent will be presented differently using Behaviors, `<script>` tags, or  `script=""` attributes.

-The shortcut attribute `_="` is very common technique for embedding element level Hyperscipts.
+The shortcut attribute `_="` is the most common technique for embedding element level Hyperscipts.

 **However, the hyperCompnents library is principally for instructional purposes so it is the author's preference to use the more descriptive `script=""` attribute to explicitly indicate that an element has HS code attached.**

-**As a naming convention, hyperComponents embedding  Hyperscript code using attribute will display an `(A)` suffix in the Component name (symbolic of 'attribute').**

-**hyperComponents where HS is installed from a Behavior will display an `(B)` suffix in the Component name (symbolic of 'behavior').**

 ### Declaring Functions